diproray/music_visualizer/DEVELOPMENT.md

 5. Added a feature to switch songs between two songs.
 6. [SOLVED] ofSoundPlayerExtended caused some problems - unload() did not work properly for it.
 To solve this, I had to look through the code of ofxSoundPlayerExtended.
 I found that load() first unloads to remove any previous song, and then loads.
 That was causing the error.
 So I removed the unload() command.
 7. Song switching works perfectly!
 (It, however, needs to be done in the menu screen.
 If done during a visualization, the app crashes, understandably.)
 Allowed switching feature to work only in menu screen.
+8. Looking into using [ofxDatGui](https://github.com/braitsch/ofxDatGui) for toggling various values within my visualizations.

+## #6 Saturday 04/28/2018
+1. Got the GUI working for the moving 2D graph visualization!
+Committed the code to the repository.